Take a Bow (Madonna song): Background and release

 "Take a Bow" was released as the second single from Bedtime Stories on December 6, 1994, following "Secret".
 The maxi single release of the song included two remixes.
 According to Jose F. Promis of AllMusic, the first remix, known as the "In Da Soul" mix, gives the ballad a funkier, more urban feel while the second remix, known as the "Silky Soul Mix", is a little more "quiet storm" and "melancholy" than the first.
 On December 17, 2021, Madonna released the "Take a Bow" EP to all digital and streaming outlets.

 Recording and composition

 "Take a Bow" was recorded at The Hit Factory studios, New York, and was mastered and mixed at Sterling Sound Studios, New York.
 Babyface recalled that he was nervous about recording with Madonna, since he feared that Madonna was a "perfectionist" in the studio, and that would ultimately be time-consuming for the whole process.
 However, it was one of the fastest recording and mixing, each brought lyrics and melodies, singing them back and forth.
 The song was backed by full orchestral strings and was also the first time that Babyface had worked with live strings.
 He recalled that using strings in the song was "[Madonna's] suggestion, and it was Nellee Hooper who actually [arranged the strings].
 She had worked with them before but for me it was a new experience".
 Along with Hooper, Jessie Leavey, Craig Armstrong and Suzie Katayama also worked on the strings and conducting.

-"Take a Bow" was written and produced by Madonna and Babyface, and is a midtempo pop R&B soul ballad with Japanese musical influences, like that of Kyu Sakamoto's 1961 song, "Sukiyaki".
+"Take a Bow" was written and produced by Madonna and Babyface, and is a midtempo pop, R&B, and soul ballad with Japanese musical influences, like that of Kyu Sakamoto's 1961 song, "Sukiyaki".
 It begins with sounds of oriental pentatonic strings, giving the impression of Chinese or Japanese opera.
 The verses consist of a descending chord sequence, containing twists at the end.
 Madonna's vocals are in a "sleepy languid mood" that is characteristic of the songs from Bedtime Stories.
 The lyrics during the chorus talk about Madonna saying goodbye to a lover, who had taken her for granted.
 The title plays upon the verse in the song "all the world is a stage and everyone has their part", a reference to a line by William Shakespeare in his play As You Like It, "All the world's a stage, and all the men and women mere players".